mpy-dev-ml/UmbraCore/docs/ACKNOWLEDGMENTS.md

 - [GitHub Repository](https://github.com/codecov/codecov-api)

 ## Contributing
-If you're interested in contributing to UmbraCore, please check our [Contributing Guide](CONTRIBUTING.md).
+If you'd like to contribute to UmbraCore, please see our [Contributing Guidelines](contributing/CONTRIBUTING.md).
 We welcome all contributions, from code to documentation improvements.

 ## Supporting Open Source
 We encourage users of UmbraCore to consider supporting these projects through: